RamenVentures/Operating-Manual/README.md

 More specifically, we aspire to invest in companies that meet the following criteria:

-- **Mission**: You could positively impact the lives of millions.
+- **Mission**: You are working to improve the lives of billions (happier, healthier, wealthier, or wiser) or improve the long-term future of humanity.
-- **User Type**: Consumer, SMB
-- **Problem Type**: The future of Creation (audio, video, programming, etc), E-commerce, Education, Environmental Sustainability, Food, Financial Wellbeing, Health and Longevity, Transportation, Work.
-- **Solution Type**: It can become a Platform or Marketplace.
+- **Problem Type**: Some examples include: education, health and longevity, financial empowerment, energy production, carbon sequestration, etc.
-- **Enabling Technology**: VR/AR, AI, Quantum Computing, or some other Frontier Technology.
+- **Enabling Technology**: Uses a new or novel technology to change the World. (ie: VR/AR, AI, Quantum Computing, or some other Frontier Technology.)
 - **Stage**: "Pre-Seed"
 	- **Market**: You've found early adopters in a market that could be big in the future.
 	- **Problem**: You've validated a problem that's important, painful, valuable, and underserved.
 (I.e you've found Problem/Market Fit)